-With no cooking involved and ingredients like fresh mint, goat cheese and pepitas, also known as the inside of pumpkin seeds, this cold soup is a summer dream.
+With no cooking involved and ingredients like fresh mint, fennel and lemon, this cold soup is a summer dream.
 It’s creamy from all the avocado goodness, and arugula’s slight bitterness balances out the other flavors.

 Is there any food that’s as gorgeous a color as beets?
 The shade alone is enough to want to eat this lovely gazpacho.
 Thankfully, it tastes great too.

 Precooking the antioxidant-rich vegetable beforehand allows this soup to come together in just 15 minutes when you’re ready to eat.
 Top with your favorite garnishes, like avocado, sour cream or chopped dill.

 Summer soups mean getting to use ingredients you might not normally cook with, like cantaloupes.
 The melon is loaded with vitamins A and C, giving this fruity dish a serious dose of nutrients.

 This recipe has only six ingredients, including anti-inflammatory ginger and fresh basil, so use the best quality you can!

 You know how summertime brings an influx of peaches?
 They come so fast and furiously at the supermarket and farmers market, it’s hard to know what to do with them — but they’re so ripe and juicy you can’t resist buying them.